Building RedwoodJS E-commerce Apps with Shopify and StepZen

 [00:40:04.08] - Lucia Cerchie There it is.

-[00:40:06.29] - Anthony Campolo So there's your whole full stack.
-Redwood Stepzen Shopify app for you.
+[00:40:06.29] - Anthony Campolo So there's your whole full-stack Redwood StepZen Shopify app for you.
 Any other questions?
-We can hang on for a little bit more if anyone wants to know about what we just built or they want to know about steps in in general or GraphQL in general.
-We're always happy to answer any questions or anything that we've we've got going on.
-So yeah, and how, so how is that for you, Lucia?
-Like building this kind of like Redwood application?
-As someone who's like not super duper Redwood, you know in the, in the Whole zone there.
+We can hang on for a little bit more if anyone wants to know about what we just built or they want to know about StepZen in general or GraphQL in general.
+We're always happy to answer any questions or anything that we've got going on.
+So yeah, how was that for you, Lucia, building this kind of Redwood application as someone who's not super duper Redwood in the whole zone there?
 So how was that?

 [00:40:43.19] - Lucia Cerchie It's a rush to see everything go up so quickly.
-Also really cool to see Stepson power
+Also really cool to see StepZen's power and flexibility.

-[00:40:52.28] - Anthony Campolo and how it fits in so well too is what's awesome is that it very much can almost become part of your Redwood project in a really cool way.
+[00:40:52.28] - Anthony Campolo And how it fits in so well too is what's awesome, is that it very much can almost become part of your Redwood project in a really cool way.
 Because I was kind of like, I think I was brought on partly because of my connection to Redwood and this whole world.
 And it took me a couple of months to even figure out how you would even get them to work together.
-Not because it was complicated to get them to work together because like it was complicated to even wrap my mind around the two of them and how they would relate to each other and how you could use one with.
-With the other.
-And once it kind of like clicked because as I was saying earlier in the stream, how I went through this process of trying to build all this stuff without Redwood and I kind of did that on purpose is that, you know, I didn't want to just show be like all right on the right.
-We got me build everything redwood, you know.
-So I tried to build a bunch of applications that are giving different GraphQL tech and eventually found myself arriving back to the answer of Redwood in the end.
+Not because it was complicated to get them to work together, but because it was complicated to even wrap my mind around the two of them and how they would relate to each other and how you could use one with the other.
+Once it kind of clicked, because as I was saying earlier in the stream, I went through this process of trying to build all this stuff without Redwood, and I kind of did that on purpose.
+I didn't want to just show up and be like, all right, I'm the Redwood guy, I'm going to build everything in Redwood.
+So I tried to build a bunch of applications that use different GraphQL tech, and eventually found myself arriving back at the answer of Redwood in the end.

 [00:41:46.10] - Lucia Cerchie Claire's question is great.
 Yeah, we can definitely pull in from multiple data sources.
-You can pull in from any kind of API, rest API or your own database.
-A UPS shipping.
-I believe we have a shipping sample at some point in our repo, don't we Anthony?
-You can import which makes that super fast.
+You can pull in from any kind of API, REST API, or your own database, UPS shipping.
+I believe we have a shipping sample at some point in our repo, don't we, Anthony?
+You can import it, which makes that super fast.

-[00:42:09.04] - Anthony Campolo Yeah, we actually integrated that with one of our next JS front end apps as well, which is also in the steps and samples repo that we're linking to here.
-That's the whole idea is that once you have this really cool for this project at least once you have this really cool full stack app set up then you can bring in any other kind of backends you want very, very easily because all the conventions are already there for you.
-But if you're not in a full stack app you can still just be a front end that wants to do this kind of like content mesh thing like Gatsby would do.
+[00:42:09.04] - Anthony Campolo Yeah, we actually integrated that with one of our Next.js front-end apps as well, which is also in the StepZen samples repo that we're linking to here.
+That's the whole idea, is that once you have this really cool - for this project at least - once you have this really cool full-stack app set up, then you can bring in any other kind of backends you want very, very easily, because all the conventions are already there for you.
+But if you're not in a full-stack app, you can still just be a front end that wants to do this kind of content mesh thing like Gatsby would do.
 It's really powerful for doing that as well.

 [00:42:39.10] - Lucia Cerchie Yeah, but you're not restricted by the plugins.